-The Sorrento Magi House Relais is the place from which to explore the most beautiful pearls in Campania, Amalfi Coast, Naples, Pompeii, Capri and the Amalfi Coast are less than an hour away.
+Explore the most beautiful gems in Campania, the Amalfi Coast, Naples, Pompeii, and Capri from Magi House Relais; all these destinations are less than an hour away.

-Less than an hour away, history buffs will find themselves walking the streets of Pompeii or Herculaneum and breathe the history of over two thousand years ago, visiting the ruins of the most famous archaeological sites in the world.
+In less than an hour, history buffs will find themselves walking the streets of Pompeii or Herculaneum and breathe the history of over two thousand years ago, visiting the ruins of the most famous archaeological site in the world.

-But the one who loves the sea and new flavors, will definitely appreciate the Sorrento Peninsula and its many scenic attractions, food and wine.
+Those who loves the sea and excellent cuisine will definitely appreciate the Sorrento Peninsula and its many scenic attractions, food, and wine.

 Sorrento rises above the sea on the northern coast of the peninsula.
 The coast is divided between the port area of Marina Piccola and the beach of Marina Grande, the workers from the resort town .
 The town center is Piazza Sant’Antonio, dominated by the church of Santa Maria delle Grazie.
 Worth visiting are the Renaissance cathedral and the bell tower, the fifteenth century loggia of the Sedil Dominova square, the church dedicated to St. Francis of Assisi and the adjoining cloister.
 The public gardens you can enjoy a magnificent view of the bay and Vesuvius.
 Two museums enrich the cultural history of the city: the Correale Museum and the Museum of Wood Inlay.

 Continuing along the main road through Sorrento will get to Massa Lubrense, located at the corner of the peninsula where the Sorrento and the Amalfi Coast come together at Punta Campanella, that has become a protected marine park.